scifir/scifir-units/README.md

 ## Nutrition

-### ABV
+### abv

-The **ABV** class, acronym of Alcohol by Volume, is a unit of measure used for the degrees of alcohol inside alcoholic beverages.
+The **abv** class, acronym of Alcohol by Volume, is a unit of measure used for the degrees of alcohol inside alcoholic beverages.

+## Physics

+### Mass points

+The **mass_point_3d<T>** class allows to do calculations of mass points in 3D spaces.
+The addition of mass points works as any mass point and gravity center of physics in 3D spaces.
+The template parameter T allows to specify the dimensions of the space.
+The mass has always his base dimensions in grams.

 ## Code examples of features